 Stephanie DeLuca, Ph.D.

-Assistant Professor of Pediatrics, Virginia Tech Carilion School of Medicine
+Assistant Professor, Department of Pediatrics, Virginia Tech Carilion School of Medicine

 Stephanie DeLuca, PhD, is a developmental psychologist who works to advance both adult and pediatric innovative neurorehabilitation treatment techniques.
 Rehabilitation science is an expanding field, and DeLuca’s research interests include the relative efficacy of differing therapies that have been scientifically evaluated and validated, the effects of therapeutic dosages on patient outcomes, the combination of rehabilitation with various medical treatments, and the documentation of therapy-induced neuroplasticity in response to therapeutic efforts, especially in children.